 - Change the look of the Samsung UI with a new launcher

-All Samsung smartphones come with Samsung's unique home interface, TouchWiz.
-Starting with the recalled Galaxy Note 7, a new interface design called Grace UX was introduced.
+All Samsung smartphones come with Samsung's unique interface, TouchWiz or Samsung Experience.
+Starting with the recalled Galaxy Note 7, a new interface design called Grace UX was introduced, although it has been through several name changes.
 With the Korean manufacturer's device update to Android Nougat, this new design was expanded.
-The interface has changed a bit, along with the name, from TouchWiz to Samsung Experience, which is what we can see on newer devices such as the Galaxy S8 and Galaxy S9.
+The interface has changed a bit along the way, which is what we can see on newer devices such as the Galaxy S8.
+The Galaxy S9 and Galaxy Note 9, on the other hand, will soon be equipped with the newest version of Samsung's user interface - One UI.

 However, not everyone likes this new user experience.
 If you have a Samsung smartphone but you’re just not feeling the interface, we can give you a hand with changing it.

-Obviously, this won’t completely erase TouchWiz from your Samsung device, but it will get rid of those annoying updates that the pre-installed apps (bloatware) constantly ask for and which continuously eat up your internal memory.
+Obviously, this won’t completely erase TouchWiz/Samsung Experience from your Samsung device, but it will get rid of those annoying updates that the pre-installed apps (bloatware) constantly ask for and which continuously eat up your internal memory.
 We can get rid of the notifications and the apps that Samsung pre-installs.

 You can begin by getting rid of the shortcut and widget, but to actually stop the app, you'll need to go to Settings > Applications > Application manager, look for the offending app and select it.